wicked-rainman/wicked-rainman.github.io/_posts/2020-06-29-Black-and-white-days.md

 40 years ago  (1980) I was a Trainee Data Processer.
 For me this was a big step up from my previous job as a NATO SPLC writer, but it still left me with my feet firmly placed at the bottom of the ladder.
-To put this into context, part time cleaners felt at liberty to cock a snoot at me, HR didn’t exist, and a [_safe-space_](https://en.wikipedia.org/wiki/Safe_space “a domicile for snowflakes" ) hadn’t been invented yet so I had nowhere to crawl and hide.
+To put this into context, part time cleaners felt at liberty to cock a snoot at me, HR didn’t exist, and a [_safe-space_](https://en.wikipedia.org/wiki/Safe_space “a domicile for snowflakes" ) hadn’t been invented so I had nowhere to hide.

 Being a newbie, I was left to operate an (end of life) IBM 360/85.
 When left to my own devices, I recall it being quite fun to use, so today I decided to try and look up the specification of this behemoth.
 This proved quite difficult as it seems not many of